ujoni/ggj25/README.md

 Global Game Jam -25 game with the theme of "Bubble".

-In this game, you are a deep-diving sea turtle looking for legenday pearl from the depths of the sea caverns (?!).
+In this game, you play as a marine turtle navigating through a procedurally generated tunnel structure.
+Your objective is to find a large pearl to bring back to your significant turtle.
+To reach deeper areas, you need to collect seashells to purchase upgrades from a friendly otter shopkeeper.

 ### Diversifiers